What is a calorie deficit?Tweet

 What is a calorie deficit?

 A calorie deficit is a state in which you burn more calories than you consume.
 For example, if you burn 2,500 calories per day but only eat 2,000, you have created a deficit of 500 calories per day.
-A calorie deficit forces the body to use non-food sources of energy (typically body fat) to make up for the shortfall causing weight loss.
+A calorie deficit forces the body to use non-food sources of energy (typically body fat though the body can also burn muscle tissue for energy) to make up for the shortfall causing weight loss.

 How to Lose Weight

-Creating a calorie deficit is the only requirement to make weight loss possible.
+Creating a calorie deficit is the only requirement for weight loss.
 The first step is figuring out how many calories your body burns each day.
 The calorie calculator is a good place to start.
 It estimates calorie needs based on size, gender and physical activity level.

 The next step is to track your calorie intake and ensure you eat 500-1,000 calories less than you burn each day.
 For example, if the calculator estimates you burn 3,000 calories per day, eating 2,000-2,500 calories creates a deficit of 500-1,000 calories per day.
 This energy deficit or shortfall (500-1,000 calories per day) causes weight loss.
 MyFitnessPal is a popular, free and easy to use smartphone app for monitoring calorie intake and body weight.